kinnala/scikit-fem/docs/tutorial.rst

 rule.
 By default, the order of the rule is chosen so that a mass matrix for the chosen finite element basis can be integrated exactly.

-The object ``basis`` can be used to assemble weak forms defined over the entire domain.
-In order to assemble weak forms defined on the boundary of the domain use :class:`~skfem.assembly.FacetBasis` such as, e.g., in :ref:`integralcondition`.
+:class:`~skfem.assembly.InteriorBasis` can be used to assemble weak forms with integral over the domain.
+In order to assemble weak forms defined on the boundary of the domain use :class:`~skfem.assembly.FacetBasis`, see e.g.
+:ref:`integralcondition`.

 Assembling finite element matrices
 ##################################